You are here

-Over the counter (OTC) medicines can be purchased from a pharmacy or other outlets such as petrol stations, convenience stores or supermarkets.
+Over the counter (OTC) medicines can be purchased from a pharmacy or other outlets.
+Such outlets could include petrol stations, convenience stores or supermarkets.

-- alleviate the symptoms of a condition that is self-limiting as it will heal/be cured of its own accord
+- ease the symptoms of a condition that is self-limiting

-- treat a condition which lends itself to self-care, i.e. that the person suffering does not normally need to seek medical care or treatment for the condition
+- treat a condition when the person does not normally need to seek medical care or treatment.

-A homely remedy is a medicinal preparation used to treat minor ailments; it is purchased over the counter and does not require a prescription.
-They are kept as stock in the care home to allow access to products that would commonly be available in any household.
+A homely remedy is a medicine used to treat minor ailments.
+They are purchased over the counter.
+They do not need to be prescribed.
+They are kept as stock in a care home to give people access to medicines that would commonly be available in any household.

-If you are offering residents treatment for minor ailments with homely remedies, you should have a process for how to do this safely.
+If you are offering people treatment for minor ailments with homely remedies, you should have a process for how to do this safely.
 Include this process in the care home medicines policy.

-The NICE guideline SC1 on the managing of medicines in care homes recommends that:
+NICE guideline SC1 on managing medicines in care homes recommends that the process should include:

-- which residents may be excluded from receiving specific homely remedies - for example paracetamol is not to be given to a resident who is already prescribed products which contain paracetamol
+- which residents may be excluded from receiving specific homely remedies - for example you must not give paracetamol to a resident who already takes medicines that contain paracetamol

 - the dose and frequency

-- recording administration of the homely remedy, such as on the medicines administration record (MAR)
+- where any administration should be recorded, such as on the medicines administration record (MAR)

-- duration of use before referring the resident to a GP
+- how long the medicine or product should be used before referring the resident to a GP.

 - all homely remedies should be clearly identifiable as a ‘homely remedy’

-People who receive social care should be supported to access OTC products to enable them to self-care, with the appropriate safeguards put in place.
+You should support people who receive social care to access OTC products to enable them to self care.
+You must have appropriate safeguards in place.

-Access to OTC medicines to self-care is an issue of equality and providers should have policies in place to support people who wish to access OTC products in a timely manner.
+Access to OTC medicines to self care is an issue of equality.
+You should have policies in place to support people who wish to access OTC products in a timely manner.

 This is different to the use of homely remedies.